Sutton, Quebec

-Sutton is a town in southeastern Quebec.
-It is part of the Brome-Missisquoi Regional County Municipality in the administrative region of the Estrie.
+Sutton is a town in the Brome-Missisquoi Regional County Municipality in the Estrie region of southern Quebec, Canada.
+Located along the Canada–United States border, it forms part of the Eastern Townships.
 The population as of the Canada 2021 Census was 4,548.
 Known for its scenic landscapes and outdoor recreational activities, Sutton is part of the Eastern Townships and a popular destination for tourists.

+The Municipality incudes the village of Sutton, Sutton Junction and Glen Sutton.
+Its eastern portion extends into the Sutton Range, the northern continuation of Vermont's Green Mountains, while its western portion is predominantly agricultural.